 - The Credit Creation Theory

 This is the oldest theory of banking, and simply stated, it asserts that banks create money whenever they issue a loan.
-This theory predates 1920 and is validated by Werner's first-ever empirical study of what banks do when they provide loans.
+This theory predates 1920 and is validated by the first-ever empirical study of what banks do when they provide loans, conducted by Professor Richard A. Werner.
 You can read the study here: Can banks individually create money out of nothing?
-Or watch this informative video.
+Or watch this youtube informative video.

 - Moreover, according to Prof. Werner, in law, a 'deposit' does not exist.
 It's a fiction conjured up by the banks.
 When you or your governments make a 'deposit' in a bank, you are making a 'loan' to the bank, and a transfer of ownership occurs: the bank becomes the new owner of your money, and you are considered one among many creditors.
 The bank makes a record of the IOU which the bank calls a 'deposit'.
 See Werner here